SargeyWargey/Homoothya/Story/Drafts/Chapter_21.md

 The silence that followed was worse than the noise had been.

 Smoke drifted across the canyon.
 From guns.
-From fires started inside the cave—I could see smoke coming from the entrance.
+From fires started inside the cave, I could see smoke coming from the entrance.

-The officer stood watching, his face hard.
+Captain Brown stood watching, his face hard.
 Then he nodded.

 He said something in English.
 His voice was flat.
 Empty.
 Orders to send men in to count the dead.
 Secure the area.